MarijaRomanenkova/ai_analytics_marketing/README.md

 ## 📚 Documentation

-- **Data Plan**: See `dataplan.md` for synthetic data generation details
-- **Prototype Plan**: See `prototype_plan.md` for development specifications
 - **Code Comments**: All modules are well-documented with docstrings
+- **Module Structure**: See Project Structure section below for file organization

-## 🤝 Support
+## 🤝 Getting Help

-For issues or questions:
-1. Check the expected data format above
-2. Verify all required columns are present
-3. Ensure dates are in YYYY-MM-DD format
+If you encounter issues:

+1. **Check the data format**: Make sure your CSV has all required columns (see Data Format section)
+2. **Verify installation**: Try running `python --version` and `pip --version` to confirm Python and pip are installed
-4. Try the synthetic data first to verify installation
+3. **Test with synthetic data**: Generate test data first to verify everything works
+4. **Check error messages**: Read the error message in the terminal - it usually tells you what's wrong
+5. **Common issues**: See the Troubleshooting section above

+**Still stuck?** Make sure:
+- ✅ Python 3.9+ is installed
+- ✅ All packages from requirements.txt are installed
+- ✅ You're in the correct folder when running commands
+- ✅ Your CSV file matches the expected format

 ## 📝 License